HomeOpinion & AnalysisThe Seesaw of Trump’s tariffs: Progress or Pitfall?

 Starting April 5, a baseline 10% tariff will apply to all U.S. imports.
 In addition, 90 countries will face reciprocal tariffs — ranging from 11% to 50% — taking effect on April 9.
 These rates are calibrated to reflect what the administration describes as “unfair” trade barriers placed on American goods.

-China will face the steepest penalty, with a cumulative tariff of 54%, including a newly added 34% duty.
+China will bear the steepest penalty, facing a cumulative tariff of 54% — including a newly imposed 34% duty — which has climbed to 104% following its retaliatory measures.
 Other notable figures include 20% for the European Union, 46% for Vietnam, and 49% for Cambodia.

 He also launched a new trade war with Canada and Mexico by imposing a 25% tariff on most Canadian and Mexican goods, though he later granted indefinite exemptions for goods compliant with the United States–Mexico–Canada Agreement (UMSCA).